mustafapoonawala95/Robust-control-project/README.md

 ###  PART A
 * Open loop plant: <br/>
 The open loop plant’s A and B matrices are given in the problem statement.
-The states of the open loop plant are [\alpha,β,p,q, r ] and the inputs are the control surface deflections [δa,δe ,δr ].
+The states of the open loop plant are [/alpha,β,p,q, r ] and the inputs are the control surface deflections [δa,δe ,δr ].